Mining Intrinsic Rewards from LLM Hidden States for Efficient Best-of-N Sampling: Conclusion

 \section{Conclusion}

-In this paper, we presented the Efficient Linear Hidden State Reward (ELHSR) model, a novel reward modeling approach for large language models (LLMs) that leverages the rich information in the LLM's internal hidden states with significant efficiency and efficacy, and can be scaled up efficiently in the training and inference process.
-We also demonstrated that comparable performance can be achieved by training ELHSR on a subset of layers or even on logits alone, further lowering computational costs and making it more versatile.
-The success of employing ELHSR in combination with standard reward models further illustrates its versatility and potential.
+In this paper, we presented SWIFT, a novel reward modeling approach for LLMs that leverages the rich information contained in their internal hidden states.
+SWIFT offers both high efficiency and effectiveness, and it scales well during both training and inference.
+We further showed that comparable performance can be achieved by training SWIFT on a subset of layers or even on logits alone, significantly reducing computational costs and making it more versatile.
+The successful integration of SWIFT with standard reward models underscores its flexibility and potential.

-The linear nature of ELHSR opens up exciting avenues for future research.
-Its simplicity may contribute to improved interpretability of LLMs by providing insights into their reasoning process.
-Furthermore, the ELHSR framework could potentially be extended to multi-modal LLMs, enabling the development of efficient reward models for a broader range of applications.
-Additionally, future work could explore the use of ELHSR to directly guide the reinforcement learning training of LLMs.
-We believe that ELHSR represents a significant step towards more efficient and effective reward modeling for LLMs, paving the way for future advancements in the field.
+Admittedly, this work has some limitations.
+SWIFT's reliance on access to the LLM's hidden states or logits may reduce its applicability to commercial LLMs that do not expose this information to users.
+However, its efficiency and ease of deployment make SWIFT especially well-suited to LLM providers themselves.
+In addition, SWIFT must be trained separately for each LLM as hidden-state dimensionality and layer count vary across models.
+Nonetheless, given its small model size and minimal data requirements, the associated computational overhead is negligible, especially when compared to the cost of training the task-performing LLM itself.

+\begin{acks} This work was supported by the National Science Foundation (NSF) under Grant No. III-2106758.

-\begin{ack} We gratefully acknowledge Mrs. Jiahe Jin from Zhiyuan College, Shanghai Jiao Tong University, for her invaluable assistance in creating the initial version of our illustrations.
-We also thank Mr. Zhihui Xie from The University of Hong Kong for offering precious suggestions. \end{ack}
+We gratefully acknowledge Mrs. Jiahe Jin from Zhiyuan College, Shanghai Jiao Tong University, for her invaluable assistance in creating the initial version of our illustrations.
+We also thank Mr. Zhihui Xie from The University of Hong Kong for offering precious suggestions. \end{acks}